JFreud/congenial-shell/README.md

 ## Features:

-*Forks and executes commands
+-Forks and executes commands
-*Parses multople commands on one line using semicolon *Ignores whitespace between commands, arguments, semicolons, and |'s *Redirects using >, <
+-Parses multople commands on one line using semicolon *Ignores whitespace between commands, arguments, semicolons, and |'s *Redirects using >, <
 *Uses pipes to pass information between commands